rust-lang/rustup/README.md

 To install from source just run `cargo run --release`.
-Note that currently rustup only builds on nightly Rust, and that after installation the rustup toolchains will supercede any pre-existing toolchains by prepending `~/.cargo/bin` to the `PATH` environment variable.
+Note that currently rustup only builds on nightly Rust, and that after installation the rustup toolchains will supersede any pre-existing toolchains by prepending `~/.cargo/bin` to the `PATH` environment variable.